Camino Stage 1 - St Jean-Pied-de-Port to Logroño

 Other Information

-Is it for me?This is the toughest stage of the Camino, crossing the Pyrenees from St Jean Pied de Port and on to Logrono.
-Ideal if you are looking for a challenge or are on the start of your Camino journey!
+Is it for me?This is the most difficult stage of the Camino Frances, crossing the Pyrenees from St Jean Pied de Port to Logroño.
+This itinerary is ideal if you are looking for a challenge or are on the start of your Camino journey with 7 days of consecutive hiking.
+You have the benefit of overnighting in the famous Spanish town of Pamplona and ending in the Rioja wine region of Logroño.
+We recommend adding extra nights in these towns if you wish!

 Pilgrimages | For those looking to follow a path of self-discovery.
 Our Pilgrimage and Camino routes take you on a journey through diverse landscapes and local flavours, while meeting like-minded adventurers along the way.